Go back to ‘Our School’ Menu

 How this money has been used:

 To deliver targeted interventions to pupils in receipt of EYPPG who exhibit delayed communication and language skills.
+Emotional and behavioural needs are supported during sessions.

 Pupils will have strategies to enter their reception year with better comprehension and understanding, in order to make appropriate expected progress.